NafiurSiddiqui/wp-learner/Readme.md

 - ## page.php

   Must have with same WP loops.
-This tracks pages for your website.
-Shows pages.
+Shows you pages for your site.

 - ## header and footer.php